 AquaTelos works primarily with thermoplastic materials that can be cut, shaped and welded into durable installations.

-They are particularly suited for environments exposed to water, wastewater, chemicals and outdoor weather conditions.
+They are particularly suited for environments exposed to water, wastewater, chemicals and outdoor conditions.

 HDPE is widely used in thermoplastic fabrication because of its durability and chemical resistance.
-It performs well when exposed to impact, movement and aggressive environments.
+It performs well when exposed to impact, movement and harsh environments.

 PP offers greater stiffness and dimensional stability than HDPE.
 It is often used in panel-based systems and modular structures where rigidity and weight reduction are important.